tve/sensorgnome-support/README.md

 Development
 -----------

-- To test&dev it's helpful to have an rPi with a clean Raspberry Pi 'lite' OS installation.
+- To test & dev it's helpful to have an rPi with a clean Raspberry Pi 'lite' OS installation.
   Download the image from the raspberry site and save it locally.
 Then flash an SDcard and edit the `init-rpi.sh` script's variables at the top of the file.
 Running that script preps the rpi image (after flashing is complete you have to pull & re-insert the SDcard